-The grandeur of the Los Angeles Kings logo is fully emphasized.
-Crown, rapier clubs, shield – much in it from the imperial status.
-This obliges the team’s name, leading to the beginning of the noble roots and striving for the highest nobility.
-This shows the focus of athletes to win.
+The greatness of the Los Angeles Kings logo is fully emphasized.
+The crown, clubs, and shield convey much of the imperial status.
+The team’s name also obliges, referring to its noble roots and aspiration for the highest nobility.
+This demonstrates the athletes’ focus on victory.

 Los Angeles Kings: Brand overview